The day trading vs gambling comparison is often made by people who misunderstand the fundamental nature of the two activities.

 Most games of chance don’t provide historical data to players to help inform their decisions.
 And many gamblers want each attempt to feel fresh with possibility.
 Gambling historical data can shatter this feeling.

-Short-term trading rewards higher profits for skill acquisition, discipline, planning, and analysis.
-Gambling rewards players with excitement, and leaves them penniless.
+Day trading rewards higher profits for skill acquisition, discipline, planning, and analysis.
+Gambling rewards players with excitement and leaves them in dire financial straits.

 2. No House Advantage